Natal Spring Trophy

 - Wheatcroft R18 (Nols Nieman): Sold new to Alex Blignaut, for the 1976 South African season driven by Nols Neiman.
 Chassis number given in AS report of Welkom race 10 Feb 76, with the note that ‘last year’s Wheatcroft works car’ was carried as the team spare [R18-002].
 Used throughout season, the spare remaining un-raced until 1977.
 Reported by Ian Hebblewhite as sold to Grant Maben in 1977, debut at Kyalami 1 Oct 77.

 - Chevron B34 [34-76-03] (Guy Tunmer): A works-backed Formula Atlantic development car entered for Bill Brack in STP livery in the opening two rounds of the 1976 South African Formula Atlantic championship.
 Then to Guy Tunmer (Sandton) who ran it for the rest of the 1976 season, entered by Paradise Beach/National Radio.
 Tunmer did not continue in Formula Atlantic in 1977, and in 1978 Andrew Thompson recalls buying a Chevron B34 from the Tunmers on behalf of Rembrant.
 Entered by Thompson for Abel d'Oliveira for a couple of races in early 1979.
-Then to Peter Haller, who fitted a 3-litre Ford Essex V6 for the new Formula South Africa.
-After Haller died in a racing accident, the B34 was bought from his widow Hettie by Michael Rudolph, who raced it in 1986.
+Then to Peter Haller, who fitted a 3-litre Ford Essex V6 for the new Formula South Africa but the car did not race in this form.
+It was fitted with a Mazda engine for 1980, and Haller drove it that season and in early 1981 before his Haller Special was ready.
+This was presumably the B34 entered by Haller's sponsor Hekro Engineering for Roy Moss at Kyalami in August 1981.
+Entered for Haller's mechanic Freddie Sprenzer at Killarney in early 1982, then raced by Haller from late 1982 to early 1984.
+After Haller died in a racing accident, the B34 was bought from his widow Hettie by Michael Rudolph, who raced it in 1985 and 1986.
 The car is reported to have later gone to Alan Macdonald.
 In 2012, it was being restored by Davey Leeding in Johannesburg.
 He was still working on it in 2020.